 Round 2: Themes and Flexibility – Who has the best ecommerce templates?

-When it comes to creating your virtual storefront, Shopify certainly makes things easy with their approximately 150 themes.
+When it comes to creating your virtual storefront, Shopify certainly makes things easy with its 214 themes.
 They are modern, sleek and responsive, so they look good on desktops and mobiles.
 Want to customize them?
 The live editor is great fun and gives excellent results.
 If you know CSS and HTML, you can also tweak them to your heart’s content.

-The only snag is that you have to pay a one-time fee for most themes ($170 – $380) as only some of them are free (check out our pick of the best free Shopify themes).
-Veeqo has put together a few nice examples here.
+The only snag is that you have to pay a one-time fee for most themes ($170 – $380) as only 13 options are free (check out our pick of the best free Shopify themes).

-Unfortunately, Wix’s templates aren’t fully responsive, so you sometimes need to rearrange elements manually to display them on smartphones a certain way (Wix Editor X tries to solve this, although it still hasn’t quite taken off).
+Unfortunately, Wix’s templates aren’t fully responsive, so you sometimes need to rearrange elements manually to display them on smartphones a certain way (Wix Editor X tries to solve this, although it still hasn’t quite taken off and it’s an entirely different editor).

 And while creating a website with Wix generally gives you tons of flexibility, in-depth customization via code such as HTML or CSS isn’t as complete as with Shopify (unless you use the not-so-popular Wix Velo, which is geared towards techy users).

-Winner: The Shopify themes take the lead because they are responsive and ecommerce focused.
+Winner: Shopify.
+Its themes take the lead because they are responsive and ecommerce focused.
 This will allow you to customize the look of your store.
 Wix isn’t that flexible, especially with product pages.

 Shopify – Wix 1:1